Bavfalcon9/ForceUpdatePing/README.md

 # ForceUpdatePing - PMMP
 Annoyed that PMMP won't update ping for a while?
-Well now you can change how often play ping updates! <br/>
+Well now you can change how often play ping updates! (the most useless plugin you will ever need) <br/>

 ### Things to note
 - This is most likely not very performant if intervals are set low, however it gives the result you want.